sealuzh/lightweight-effectiveness/README.md

 ## Metrics Used

-A detailed list of the metrics used in this work is reported at this [link](https://github.com/sealuzh/lightweight-effectiveness/blob/master/metrics.md)
+A detailed list of the metrics used in this work is reported at this [link](https://github.com/sealuzh/lightweight-effectiveness/blob/master/metrics.md) or, alternatively, in the wiki page of this repository.